 Marine Biology is one of many excellent programs in marine and environmental science available at the University of Washington.
-All of these programs can be paired with a Minor in Marine Biology.
+These related programs can be paired with a Minor in Marine Biology or pursued as part of a double major.
 We encourage you to explore related majors to find the program that is the best fit for your interests and career goals.

 Other Related Majors

 Students need not limit themselves to majors in Aquatic & Fishery Sciences, Oceanography, or Biology.
 Marine Biology can complement a variety of majors at the UW campus.